jan-martinek/diplomka/src/2_teorie.md

 Důraz je kladen na vysokou míru konsensuálního rozhodování o výsledném řešení za pochopení pozic ostatních účastníků diskuse.
 Problémy, které tyto orgány řeší, jsou stejně různorodé jako procedury, kterými pracují, a povaha výsledků, které produkují.
 Vytváření těchto orgánů bývá iniciováno jak teoretiky deliberace, jako v případě tzv. *Deliberative Polls*, pořádaných v USA Jamesem Fishkinem, tak místními orgány politické obce jako v případě *participativního rozpočtování* v městských čtvrtích v Jižní Americe \citep[27,20]{bakalarka}.

 Z hlediska institucionálního návrhu je podstatné, že deliberativní experimenty bývají navrhovány nejen tak, aby deliberativní praxe byla možná (možná je téměř kdekoli), ale autoři návrhů se snaží přímo do procesu fungování vložit prostory a incentivy k tomu, aby tato praxe byla skutečně realizována.
 Normativní demokratická teorie je tak zcela explicitně přetvářena v motivovaně utvářené instituce.
+Ricardo Blaug například vymezuje spor mezi "úřadující (incumbent) demokracií" a "kritickou demokracií" – první se snaží zlepšit a zároveň ovládat participatorní vstupy skrze směrování, zjednodušování a racionalizaci institucionalizovaných zprostředkovatelských kanálů ("institutionalized conduits"), druhá – kritická – vzniká na okraji a vzniká kvůli sporu o povahu vládnutí "úřadující", elitní vlády ("governance").

+Organised groups and their representatives play a significant role in democratic polities, but we are interested here in whether institutions can be designed to directly engage what have been termed ‘lay' or ‘non-partisan' citizens, as opposed to experts and parti-san campaigners.
+This difference is not watertight.

 # Institucionální design – logika praxe

 - definice instituce
 That definitional diversity derives, however, almost entirely form the inclination to opt for a discipline-based, theory-impregnated internalist-style definition of the term [institution]. (...)
 Let us instead adopt an "external" account of what institutions are and what they do.
 This is not a story that those engaged in the practice will necessary recognize as their own: it will not describe their motives or goals or perceptions.
 Rathaer, it is a story told from the outside, by an observer not internal to the practice, about the effects of institutions.
-It is a story about "what the do," not about "why they do it".
-(21)
+It is a story about "what the do," not about "why they do it".  (goodin, 21)

-"Institutionalism" has been characterized as "the process by which organizations and the procedures acquire value and stability."
-(22, cituje Huntington 1968)
+"Institutionalism" has been characterized as "the process by which organizations and the procedures acquire value and stability. (goodin, 22, cituje Huntington 1968)

 - definice designu

-[policy] Design is the creation of an actionable form to promote valued outcomes in a particular context.
-(31, cituje Bobrow and Dryzek, 1987)
+[policy] Design is the creation of an actionable form to promote valued outcomes in a particular context. (goodin, 31, cituje Bobrow and Dryzek, 1987)

 "(Policy) design is the creation of an actionable form to promote valued outcomes in a particular context.
 It is the emphasis on clarified values and context sensibility."
 (Bobrow and Dryzek, 1987)

 Odkazy na engineering a jiné obory... vazba anekdotická.

+no design is perfect: it is difficult to imagine any innovation or combination of innovations that can fully realise all six goods that form the basis of our analytical framework, not least because there are different ways that goods can be realised. (smith, 193)

 - představuje design nikoli jako pouhé intencionální vytváření pravidel interakce, ale jako sociální proces, který vede k utváření ustálených forem sociálního jednání

 The Myth of the Intentional Designer (still less the Myth of the Inentional Design) is greatly to be avoided in theories of institutional design.
 Typically, there is no single design or designer.
 There are just lots of localized attempts at partial design cutting across one another and any sensible scheme for institutional design has to take account of that fact.
 Thus, even within the realm of our intentional interventions, what we should be aiming at is not the design of institutions directly.
-Rather, we should be aiming at designing schemes for designing institutions – schemes which will pay due regard to the multiplicity of designers and to the inevitably cross-cutting nature of their intentional interventions in the design process.
-(28)
+Rather, we should be aiming at designing schemes for designing institutions – schemes which will pay due regard to the multiplicity of designers and to the inevitably cross-cutting nature of their intentional interventions in the design process. (goodin, 28)

 Models of Social Change: Accident, Evolution and Intention

-"[W]hat intentional agents intentionally do (or, more typically, fail to do) is important even in modelling social and institutional change as essentially accidental."
-(25)
+"[W]hat intentional agents intentionally do (or, more typically, fail to do) is important even in modelling social and institutional change as essentially accidental." (goodin, 25)

 - konkrétním procesům, které vedou k ustavení instituce
     - vytvoření příležitosti
     - návrh pravidel a jednání o nich
+    - vyhodnocení feasibility
+    - Administrative costs and the burden placed on citizens can thus be a feasibility constraint on democratic inno-vations. (smith, 26)
     - vznikání procedur
     - zpětnovazební ustavování

 - definování parametrů, dle nichž je možné hodnotit jejich praktické fungování

+We must also consider the extent to which equality of voice is realised through the rules and procedures that govern the generation of outputs from institutions.
+We use the term ‘output' rather than decision, because institutions will vary in the extent to which they can affect the final political decision (see the discussion of popular control below).
+For some designs, their outputs are the final decision – they have direct policy, legis-lative or constitutional effect. (smith, 22)

 # Vzájemné provázání